Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/mainframe-rehosting/tmaxsoft/install-openframe-azure.md

     [root@ofdemo ~]# passwd oframe7
     ```

-3. Alterar a palavra-passe para o utilizador oframe7:
+3. Altere a palavra-passe para oframe7 do utilizador:

     ```vi
     New password: